 Not scratch and dent resistant

 Although it’s often scoffed at by natural material lovers, laminate is still a widely used countertop option.
-Not only is it budget-friendly, new designs are helping laminate make a huge comeback.
+Not only is it budget-friendly, but new designs are also helping laminate make a huge comeback.